Economic Restart and Recovery

 - All Liquor Primary establishments, including bars and clubs, must be closed

-Please note this is not an exhaustive list of active orders.
+Please note this is not an exhaustive list of active orders, and that BC is now in Phase 3 of its BC Restart Plan, which lifts several business closure restrictions.
 Please refer to the Office of the Provincial Health Officer’s dedicated page on COVID-19 for more details on specific orders, and for resources and guidance on protecting workplaces and the public.